 Industry 4.0 has already introduced us to applications where manufacturing systems are as standard connected to the web either through the local servers and databanks or more and more through cloud-based applications.
 Manufacturing systems can receive different kinds of data inputs, like 3D design data, react according to that, and after or during the manufacturing process send different kinds of data outputs to other systems.

-Pemamek is constantly investing in product development.
+Pemamek is constantly investing in product development and exploring the future of welding.
 For example, to support digital shipbuilding Pemamek is developing new software tools like “Product Data Handler” (PDH) for shipyards.
 In the future, 3D models can be imported, and the assembly data can be divided and mapped with some machine-specific add-on requirements for each machine and later on for product traceability.
 With help of the PDH software, PEMA Panel lines will be digitally connected, and the manufacturing data can be directly imported from shipyard software to the PEMA Panel line managing system.

 Trends affecting the future of welding technology and manufacturing include a lack of workforce and lack of people understanding the welding process, the need to localize manufacturing due to disruptions in international logistics chains, and a trend towards small series flexible manufacturing.
 Companies who are willing to adopt modern technology and see change as an opportunity will win the competition over a talented workforce and orders.
 One of the most beneficial ways to respond to future challenges is intelligent robotic welding solutions.
 Modern automation technology enforces safety, efficiency, and flexibility.